opensearch-project/documentation-website/_notifications-plugin/api.md

 }
 ```

-## List all configurations
+## List all notification configurations

-Lists all configurations.
+To retrieve a list of all notification configurations, send a GET request to the `configs` resource.

 #### Sample Request